candiddev/yaml8n/hugo/content/about/_index.md

 ---
-linkTitle: About
+description: |
+  About YAML8n, an easy way to create localizations for your app.
 menu: {main}
-title: |
+title: About
-  Easy Localizations, Great Developer Experience
 type: docs
 weight: 10
 ---